 metallurgical operations.
 It also produces metallurgical coke and

 coal bed methane gas.
-It owns a Birmingham, Ala. based
+It owns a Birmingham, AL based manufacturing

-manufacturing unit of coke and coke byproducts.
-Its de-gassing
+unit of coke and coke byproducts.
+Its de-gassing division, also

-division, also headquartered in Alabama, extracts coal bed methane
+headquartered in Alabama, extracts coal bed methane gas (natural

-gas (natural gas) through an equally-owned joint venture with the
+gas) through an equally-owned joint venture with the exploration

-exploration and production subsidiary of El Paso Corp.
+and production subsidiary of El Paso Corp.
 (EP).
-In
+In 2013, the

-employed nearly 3,600 in the United States, Canada and United
+3,600 in the United States, Canada and United Kingdom.

 Walter produces metallurgical coal through its subsidiary Jim